Surviving Spring Allergy Season Naturally

-Alana KorolIt’s getting to be that dreaded time of year: Spring Allergy Season.
-Despite the cold fronts rolling in lately, the impending spring weather will bring many beautiful blooms.
-However, with spring flowers and blossoming trees comes pollen and other allergens, rendering anyone into a weeping mess.
+It’s getting to be that dreaded time of year: Spring Allergy Season.
+Despite the recent cold fronts, the impending spring weather will bring many beautiful blooms.
+However, pollen and other allergens come with spring flowers and blossoming trees, rendering anyone a weeping mess.

-Surviving allergy season can include a significant dependency on medications to ease allergy symptoms like itchy and irritated eyes, itchy or runny nose, coughing, wheezing, and sinus pressure/congestion.
-Knowing what allergies are and what causes them can help in better management and an easier time getting through the season without relying entirely on medications.
+Surviving allergy season can include a significant dependency on medications to ease allergy symptoms like itchy and irritated eyes, an itchy or runny nose, coughing, wheezing, and sinus pressure/congestion.
+Knowing what allergies are and what causes them can help with better management and an easier time getting through the season without relying entirely on medications.

 What Causes Allergies?